boospot/boo-recipes/readme.txt

 == Upgrade Notice ==

-Please convert your old settings to New settings after this update.
+Please convert your old settings to New settings if you are upgrading from version 1.x.
 Always **BACKUP your database** before running conversion.